bayeshack2016/memberly/README.md

   # 3. Initialize and clone attached submodules for client and server
   git submodule init && git submodule update

-  # 4. Enter the backend directory
-  cd coodo-pay-server

-  # 5.Initialize and run the server
-  yarn
-  yarn dev

-  # 6. Enter the backend directory
-  cd coodo-pay-client

-  # 7.Initialize and run the website
-  yarn
-  yarn start

 ```

 ## License